-Of course, he also makes that declaration tongue in cheek.
+Despite the wisdom of this declaration, he makes it tongue in cheek.
 As a parent himself, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.

 You can likely relate to those challenges too, so I’m using this blog to make plain the big advantages of starting your college search early.